Learning quantum many-body systems from a few copies: Regimes of efficient postprocessing

 \section{Regimes of efficient postprocessing}

-The only question we have still to answer is how to perform the postprocessing efficiently.
+The only question we have still to answer is how to perform the postprocessing efficiently, namely how the parameter $C_{\mathcal{E}}$ appearing in Theorem \ref{thm:quick_dirty} scales and how we obtain the bounds in Table~\ref{tab:performance}.

 There have been many recent breakthroughs on approximating quantum Gibbs states efficiently on classical computers~\cite{kliesch_locality_2014,PhysRevLett.124.220601,harrow2020classical,kuwahara2020gaussian,kuwahara_improved_2021}.
 The gradient descent method only requires us to estimate the gradient of the partition function for a Gibbs state at each iteration.
 Thus, any algorithm that can approximate the log-partition function $\mathcal{Z}(\mu)$ efficiently or approximate $e(\lambda)$ suffices for our purposes.

-For Gibbs states on a lattice, the methods of~\cite{PhysRevLett.124.220601} yield that we can perform such approximations in time polynomial in $n$ for temperatures $\beta<\beta_c=1/(k8e^3)$ , where $k$ is the locality of the Hamiltonian, and $\epsilon$ inverse polynomial in system size.
-Thus, we conclude that for this temperature range, which coincides with the range for which the results of ~\ref{thmlocaltc} hold, we can also obtain efficient classical postprocessing.
+For Gibbs states on a lattice, the methods of~\cite{PhysRevLett.124.220601} yield that we can perform such approximations on a classical computer in time polynomial in $n$ for temperatures $\beta<\beta_c=1/(k8e^3)$, where $k$ is the locality of the Hamiltonian, and $\epsilon$ inverse polynomial in system size.
+Thus, we conclude that for this temperature range, which coincides with the range for which the results of Thm.~\ref{thm:modifiedmlsi} hold, $C_{\mathcal{E}}$ is polynomial in system size and we can also obtain efficient classical postprocessing.

-For the case of $1D$ systems, to the best of our knowledge the best results available are those of ~\cite{kuwahara_improved_2021}.
-They show how to efficiently obtain efficient tensor network approximations for $1D$ Gibbs states for $\beta=o(\log(n))$.
+For the case of Gibbs states of $1$D systems, to the best of our knowledge, the best results available are those of ~\cite{kuwahara_improved_2021}.
+They show how to efficiently obtain efficient tensor network approximations for $1$D Gibbs states for $\beta=o(\log(n))$.
 As such tensor networks can be contracted efficiently as well, this gives an efficient classical algorithm to compute local expectation values of such states, which suffices for our purposes.
 Thus, the results of~\cite{PhysRevLett.124.220601,kuwahara_improved_2021} ensure that for the systems considered in Thm.~\ref{thm:modifiedmlsi} we can also perform the postprocessing efficiently on a classical computer.

 It is also interesting to consider what happens if we have access to a quantum computer to estimate the gradient.
-We will discuss the implications of this in the next section for the case of commuiting Hamiltonians.
+We will discuss the implications of this in the next section for the case of commuting Hamiltonians.

+Finally, for local quantum circuits we are not aware at this stage of any method that could yield a better postprocessing complexity than computing the partition function explicitly.
+This would yield a postprocessing that is exponential in the system size, as it requires diagonalizing an exponentially large matrix.